 Surgery may not be useful under the following circumstances:

-- If the tumour is very small and cannot be detected visually by the surgeon nor through laboratory examinations
+- If the tumor is very small and cannot be detected visually by the surgeon nor through laboratory examinations

-- If the location of the tumour could make surgery impossible as attempts could result to damage to other body organs.
+- If the location of the tumor could make surgery impossible as attempts could result to damage to other body organs.